Since its rebranding as the UEFA Europa League, Europe’s secondary competition has seen some memorable finals in its short history.

-Formerly the UEFA Cup, European football’s governing body decided to revamp the competition ahead of the 2009/10 season and we’ve decided to take a look back at some of the tournament’s showpiece’s best moments from seasons gone by.
+Formerly the UEFA Cup, European football’s governing body decided to revamp the competition ahead of the 2009/10 season and Sevilla and Roma will this Wednesday meet in a battle to be crowned 2023 winners in Budapest.

-Here are five of the most memorable Europa League finals…
+Here are five of the most memorable Europa League finals.

-Atletico Madrid 2-1 Fulham (AET) – 2010
+Atletico Madrid 2-1 Fulham (2010)

 The first edition of the Europa League saw Atletico Madrid meet surprise finalists Fulham in the final in Hamburg, Germany.

-Roy Hodgson’s Fulham were playing just the second season of European football in the club’s history and shocked everyone by reaching the final, knocking out the UEFA cup winners of the previous year, Shakhtar Donetsk and Italian giants Juventus in a memorable run.
+Roy Hodgson’s Fulham were playing just the second season of European football in the club’s history and shocked everyone by reaching the final, knocking out the UEFA Cup winners of the previous year, Shakhtar Donetsk, and Italian giants Juventus in a memorable run.

 Atletico dominated the extra period but with time ticking on the final looked set to be settled by penalties.
-However, with just four minutes remaining, Forlan broke Fulham hearts by hitting his second, firing home from Aguero’s cross to seal the trophy for the Spanish side.
+However, with just four minutes remaining Forlan broke Fulham hearts by hitting his second, firing home from Aguero’s cross to seal the trophy for the Spanish side.

-Benfica 1-2 Chelsea – 2013
+Benfica 1-2 Chelsea (2013)

-Benfica were also Champions League drop-outs, and reached their first European final for 23 years.
+Benfica were also Champions League drop-outs and reached their first European final for 23 years.
 The Portuguese side were looking to end a wretched run of European final appearances, having lost six in succession since winning back-to-back European Cups in 1961 and 1962.

 Chelsea’s Eden Hazard and John Terry both missed the occasion through injury, whilst Nemanja Matic, David Luiz and Ramires faced their former club in a European final.

-Dnipro 2-3 Sevilla – 2015
+Dnipro 2-3 Sevilla (2015)

 The win made it back-to-back titles for the Spanish side, whilst their captain Jose Antonio Reyes became the first player to win the competition four times, having also previously won the tournament with Atlético Madrid in 2010 and 2012.

 Sevilla also became the first side to earn Champions League qualification from winning the tournament, after the rule was introduced ahead of the 2014/15 season.

-Liverpool 1-3 Sevilla, 2016
+Liverpool 1-3 Sevilla (2016)

 Having replaced Brendan Rodgers at Liverpool in October of the previous year, Jurgen Klopp led Liverpool to their first European final in almost a decade as they met holders Sevilla in Basel, Switzerland.